gabrielcaamargo/mememaker/README.md

 # Mememaker

-This project was developed using [Mateus Silva's video](https://github.com/maateusilva).
+This project was developed using a [Mateus Silva's video](https://github.com/maateusilva).

 ##